Seth Johnson

 Courses

-• General Biology, BIOL 113
+• BIOL 113 General Biology

-• Cell Biology, BIOL 225
+• BIOL 225 Cell Biology

 Research/Special Projects

 Cell signaling underlies nearly every process during development and remains critical for the proper function of a fully formed organism, and cells rely on signaling mechanisms and pathways to communicate to each other.
-My research looks at how some of these signaling pathways influence development and morphogenesis of the interface between the neuron and muscle, known as the neuromuscular junction (NMJ).
+Dr. Seth Johnson's research looks at how some of these signaling pathways influence development and morphogenesis of the interface between the neuron and muscle, known as the neuromuscular junction (NMJ).
 Work from these projects may help explain how developmental and psychiatric disorders, which can arise from errors made in synaptic connections, may develop.
-To answer these questions, my lab utilizes the fruit fly (Drosophila melanogaster), an ideal model organism with a wide range of resources available for students.
+To answer these questions, his lab utilizes the fruit fly (Drosophila melanogaster), an ideal model organism with a wide range of resources available for students.

 Postsynaptic Translation